 Great Tech Leaders that Makes Sci-fi Dreams Come True

 “An average CTO will look at an empty field and imagine building a house and garden.
 A great CTO will look at the same empty field and imagine building a city with skyscrapers and flying cars – a utopian society yet to be described in any science fiction novel.”
-Serban further stated what quality will make an excellent technical executive, “The major difference between an average CTO and a great CTO is that the latter is a visionary and a dreamer.”
+Seban further stated what quality will make an excellent technical executive, “The major difference between an average CTO and a great CTO is that the latter is a visionary and a dreamer.”